 Statistically speaking, BuiltWith revealed that WordPress powers about 50% of the top 1-million websites across the globe.

-Of course, being popular doesn’t necessarily mean that it is the best solution.
-As of the present, Shopify may be the best E-Commerce platform to use.
-But the numbers don’t lie, Shopify is actually trailing behind WooCommerce.
+Of course, being the most popular is not a guarantee that it is the best option.
+At present, Shopify may be the best E-Commerce platform to use.
+The numbers do not lie, however.
+Shopify is actually trailing behind WooCommerce.
 Specifically, this refers to its usage in the top 1-million websites worldwide.

 WordPress and WooCommerce Jobs